-- 3. Observation [Added 14-20] - a.
+3. Observation [Added 14-20]

+- a.
 The observer should arrive early to class, choose an unobtrusive seat, and be introduced at the beginning of the session.
 The observer should not otherwise participate in the class.
 [Added 14-20] - b.
 The observer should take notes during the class (and immediately afterwards, if necessary), to maximize the likelihood of an accurate recollection of the observation.
+[Added 14-20]

-[Added 14-20] - 4.
-Post-observation Procedure [Added 14-20] - a.
+4. Post-observation Procedure [Added 14-20]

+- a.
 A meeting between the observer and the person who was observed will normally be held within two weeks after the observation has occurred.
 At this meeting, the observer will share what was observed, the observer's evaluation of the class (it may be necessary to articulate or clarify criteria at this time), and any suggestions or advice.
-[Added 14-20]

-- b.
+[Added 14-20] - b.
 Within a week after this discussion, the observer will prepare a written report of the observation and the post-observation meeting and provide it to the person who was observed and to the Department Head/Program Chair.
 The final paragraph of this report should offer a summary of the evaluation.
 The observer will send a copy of the summary paragraph to the Provost.
-The untenured faculty member will provide copies of all such summaries to the conference committee conducting the untenured faculty member's pre- and post-midterm conferences.
-At the time of the midterm and tenure reviews, the Provost will make the summary reports available to the Departmental/Program Review Committee and PTR.
-[Added 14-20; Rev. 15-10] - c.
-If the untenured faculty member believes that report has misrepresented the observation or discussions, or if the untenured faculty member desires to provide additional context, the untenured faculty member may produce a written formal response.
-The untenured faculty member submits the response to the Provost, and, at the untenured faculty member's discretion, may also provide a copy to the observer, the Department Head/Program Chair, and the conference committee conducting the pre- and post- midterm conferences.
-If the untenured faculty member has released the response to the observer, the Department Head/Program Chair, and the conference committee, the Provost will include the response as part of the materials for the Departmental/Program Review Committee at the time of the midterm and tenure reviews.
-If the untenured faculty member has not released the response to the observer, Department Head/Program Chair, and the conference committee, it will be made available only to PTR at the time of the midterm and tenure reviews.
-[Added 14-20; Rev. 15-10] - d.
+The untenured faculty member or lecturer will provide copies of all such summaries to the conference committee conducting the untenured faculty member's pre- and post-midterm conferences or lecturers' reviews.
+At the time of the midterm and tenure reviews for untenured faculty, and when a lecturer applies for promotion to senior lecturer, the Provost will make the summary reports available to the Departmental/Program Review Committee and PTR.
+[Added 14-20; Rev. 15-10; 22-35, Board May 19, 2023] - c.
+If the untenured faculty member/lecturer believes that report has misrepresented the observation or discussions, or if the untenured faculty member/lecturer desires to provide additional context, the untenured faculty member/lecturer may produce a written formal response.
+The untenured faculty member/lecturer submits the response to the Provost, and, at the untenured faculty member's/lecturer's discretion, may also provide a copy to the observer, the Department Head/Program Chair, and the conference committee conducting the pre- and post- midterm conferences/reviews of the lecturer.
+If the untenured faculty member/lecturer has released the response to the observer, the Department Head/Program Chair, and the conference committee. the Provost will include the response as part of the materials for the Departmental/Program Review Committee at the time of the midterm and tenure reviews for untenured faculty members and when a lecturer applies for promotion to senior lecturer.
+If the untenured faculty member/lecturer has not released the response to the observer.
+Department Head/Program Chair, and the conference committee, it will be made available only to PTR at the time of the midterm and tenure reviews for untenured faculty members, or when a lecturer applies for promotion to senior lecturer.
+[Added 14-20; Rev. 15-10; 22-35, Board May 19, 2023]

+d.
 The department/program annual report must include a section on observation, including information about who was observed, in which classes, and by whom.
+[Added 14-20]

-[Added 14-20] - 4.2.1.1.2 Student Evaluation of Teaching
+4.2.1.1.2 Student Evaluation of Teaching